avatarluca/Quantum-Computing-Data-Repetition/Nonlinearity.md

 We can also just repeat only part of the encoding (input features).
 The idea is that they should be uncorrelated (independent) and then we can repeat them.

-Next to nonlinearity by repeating the encoding (maybe the most easy way) we can also introduce nonlinearity by using ancilla qubits (extra qubits = "ancillas").
+Next to nonlinearity by repeating the encoding (maybe the most easy way) we can also introduce nonlinearity by using ancilla qubits (extra qubits = "ancillas") with tracing out:
+In general the density matrix of the ancilla qubit which gets introduced to the system behaves like a normal linear operator (like the rotation operation).
+The key relies in the tracing out of the ancilla qubit.